dmh247365/30-days-of-code-log-r1/README.md

 **3. Book: "The Checklist Manifesto"**
-   - Read: Intro & chapter1 -
+   - Read: Intro & Ch.1 The problem of extreme complexity
      - Key takeout(s):
      - 'one needs to practice to achieve mastery, a body of experience before one achieves real success."
      - However that alone is not the answer as mistakes are still made by even the most well trained and intentioned individuals.